Box Truck Liftgate Guide (2025 Buyer’s Guide, Costs & Types)

 • Rentals: Expect $25–$75/day more for a lift gate-equipped truck

 👉 Bottom line: skip the cheap stuff.
-A $5K lift gate spec’d right saves $50K in downtime.
+A $5K gate spec’d right saves $50K in downtime.

 Quick Chart: